Showing posts with label roses. Show all posts

 ❤️❤️

-We took the highway US 31 there was a lot of road construction in Thompson Station and we rode by Clarks Distillery but was closed
+We took the highway US 31, where there was a lot of road construction in Thompson Station. n rode by Clarks Distillery, but it was closed.

-In Spring Hill we stopped at Murphy for gas and Walmart.
-We also stopped at Dairy Queen for an Ice Cream (they have the best ice cream).
+In Spring H, ill we stopped at Murphy for gas and Walmart.
+We also stopped at Dairy Queen for some ice cream (they have the best ice cream).

 It was overcast and rained a little, not much of a day for being outside.